Could Trevone Boykin's arrest Monday change the Seahawks' off-season plans for adding a backup quarterback?

 The Seahawks were already expected to add at least one quarterback to compete for the backup spot in 2017.
 But Trevone Boykin's Monday arrest could add some urgency to those plans.

-The Twitterized 24-7-365 world we live in results in a desire to quickly solve just about any issue as soon as it arises.
+The Twitterized 24-7-365 information world of today in results in a desire to quickly solve just about any issue as soon as it arises.

 So when it was learned Seahawks quarterback Trevone Boykin was arrested early Monday morning on misdemeanor charges of marijuana possession and public intoxication, questions were immediately raised about what the Seahawk will do now, with just as many suggestions offered.

 Coincidentally, the news broke as the NFL is holding its league meetings in Phoenix, with coach Pete Carroll and general manager John Schneider in attendance.
-Each is expected to speak later in the week — Carroll already scheduled to talk on Wednesday along with the rest of the NFC coaches.
+Each is expected to speak to the media later in the week — Carroll already scheduled to talk on Wednesday along with the rest of the NFC coaches.

-That meant there was no other official comment from the team Monday other than a statement that the team is “aware of the situation, still gathering information and disappointed.’’
+But neither was available Monday. which meant there was no other official comment from the team aside from a statement that the the Seahawks are “aware of the situation, still gathering information and disappointed.’’

 Most Read Stories